openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

    |LANG| provides an efficient application development solution for a wide
    range of devices.
-The language ecosystem is a developer-friendly, uniform programming environment for a range of popular platforms (‘cross-platform development’).
+The language ecosystem is a developer-friendly, uniform programming environment for a range of popular platforms (*cross-platform development*).
 It can generate optimized applications capable of operating under the limitations of lightweight devices, or realizing the full potential of any specific target hardware.